 Across Appalachia is a network of recovery residences, service agencies, nonprofits, educational institutions, faith-based organizations and more that support people who have substance use disorder (SUD).
-What isn’t as clear is how all these services come together as a recovery-to-work ecosystem that promotes employment as a tool for recovery.
+These services come together as a recovery-to-work ecosystem that promotes employment as a tool for recovery.

-The recovery-to-work ecosystem is a complex set of linkages between sectors from health and human services to education and housing support.
 How can the 13 states of Appalachia work together to foster strong connections across the ecosystem?
+According to recent research, recovery housing plays a big part.

 Mapping a Regional Recovery Ecosystem